albinalemus/albinalemus/README.md

 - 👋 Hi, I’m @albinalemus
-- 👀 I’m interested in Java, SQL, Python, Selenium and software testing.
-- 🌱 I’m currently learning to combine my set of skills to help people.
+- 👀 I'm an SDET.
-- 💞️ I’m looking to collaborate on projects, and love tips and tricks!
+- 💞️ Looking to collaborate!
-- 📫 You can reach me through contact@albinalemus.com
+- 📫 Reach me: contact@albinalemus.com

 <!---
 albinalemus/albinalemus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.